 - Click the Register Now button at the top of this page OR visit any Cooperative member library to pick up an application.

-- Online registration will give you a temporary registration number that will allow you to place holds and utilize our online databases for 28 days.
+- Online registration will give you a temporary registration number that will allow you to place holds.

 To obtain your card to check out material:

 - Visit any Cooperative member library with your temporary registration ID.

 - Provide a valid Florida driver's license/Florida identification card with a current address